JoinColony/colonyJS/docs/_Docs_GetStarted.md

 ## Deploy smart contracts

-Now you need to deploy the colonyNetwork smart contracts to your freshly running local test network.
+Now you need to deploy the colonyNetwork smart contracts to your local test network.

 Open up a new terminal window and, within the colonyNetwork directory, deploy the colonyNetwork smart contracts with `truffle` using the following command: